viamrobotics/docs/docs/components/servo/pi.md

 {{% /alert %}}

-Configure a `pi` servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins on a [Raspberry Pi board](/components/board/pi/) into your robot:
+Configure a `pi` servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins on a [Raspberry Pi board](/components/board/pi/) into your machine:

 {{< tabs name="Configure a pi Servo" >}}
 {{% tab name="Config Builder" %}}